 ICEfaces is an AJAX framework to build enterprise RIA applications.
 It is based on the Java Server Faces (JSF) standard, comes with a comprehensive component library and portal integration.
 The Canadian company IceSoft Technologies Inc. offers open source editions and commercial product editions.

-PrimeFaces is an AJAX framework on the basis of Java Server Faces (JSF) and therefore allowing creation of rich user interfaces with java.
-Getting known since 2009, PrimeFaces provides a lightweight UI widget library with extensions and themes.
+PrimeFaces is an AJAX framework on the basis of Java Server Faces (JSF) and therefore allows creating of rich user interfaces with java.
+Known since 2009, PrimeFaces provides a lightweight UI widget library with extensions and themes.
 PrimeTek Informatics, located in Turkey, is the company behind PrimeFaces.

-Qooxdoo is an open source framework that is existing since 2009 for the development of GUI interfaces for web applications.
-It obtains a coherent set of individual components and an extensive toolchain.
-Qooxdoo is developed by 1&1 and GMX employees that's why it is supported by the web hoster 1&1.
+Qooxdoo is an open source framework that is available since 2009 for the development of GUI interfaces for web applications.
+It contains a coherent set of individual components and an extensive toolchain.
+Qooxdoo is developed by 1&1 and GMX employees that's why it is supported by the web hosting service 1&1.

 Remote Application Platform (RAP) is an open source AJAX widget toolkit with an API equal to the Standard Widget Toolkit (SWT) and with OSGI integration.
-RAP applications are written in Java and therefore well known IDEs like Eclipse can be used effectively.
+RAP applications are written in Java, therefore well known IDEs like Eclipse can be used effectively.
 RAP is a project of the Eclipse Foundation.

 Vaadin is an open-source Rich Internet Application (RIA) framework for building modern user interfaces in server-side environment with Java.
 Vaadin allows developers to concentrate on getting their user interfaces done.
 Vaadin is closely coupled with the Google Web Toolkit.
 Vaadin is also the name of the finnish company.